AwesomePaul100/EEL-6812-Trasnfer-learning/README.md

 # EEL-6812-Trasnfer-learning
-This is my simple attempt at recreating transfer learning
+This is my simple attempt at recreating transfer learning.